tbridge/munki-in-a-box/README.md

 • AutoPKG is now downloaded from the latest trunk.
 • The site_default Manifest is established from the packages passed to autopkg.
 • If Munki is not installed, the script grabs the munki tools, mounts the dmg and installs munki_core and munki_admin packages from inside.
+• Munki Report is now installed.
+It still needs to have an admin account created, but it's added and configured.
+If your site does not load correctly, be sure PHP is active in Server.app

 Immediate Future Plans: